Xizayu/BetterDiscord-Plugins-Themes/README.md

 # BetterDiscord-Plugins-Themes
-Best Plugins and Themes to use with BetterDiscord all in one place ;).
+Best Plugins and Themes to use with BetterDiscord, all in one place ;).
 All credit goes to original creators.

 How to use:
 1. Have BetterDiscord installed: http://betterdiscord.net/